Colin W. Clark

-Colin Whitcomb Clark (born 1931) is a Professor Emeritus of Mathematics at The University of British Columbia.
-Clark specializes in behavioral ecology and the economics of natural resources, specifically, in the management of commercial fisheries.
+Colin Whitcomb Clark FRS (18 June 1931 – 12 April 2024) was a Canadian mathematician and behaviorial ecologist who contributed to the economics of natural resources.
+Clark specialized in behavioral ecology and the economics of natural resources, specifically, in the management of commercial fisheries.
 Clark was named a Fellow of the International Institute of Fisheries Economics & Trade (IIFET) in 2016 for his contributions to bioeconomics.
 Clark's impact upon fisheries economics through his scholarly work is encapsulated in Mathematical Bioeconomics: The Mathematics of Conservation, which is considered to be a classic contribution in environmental economic theory.